SpaceVim/SpaceVim/docs/documentation.md

 SpaceVim itself.
 After `:SPUpdate`, you can assign plugins need to be updated.
 Use `Tab` to complete plugin names after `:SPUpdate`.

+### Reinstall plugins

+When a plugin is failed to update or is broken, Use `:SPReinstall` command to reinstall this plugin.

 ### Get SpaceVim log